Rosalind Russell: Early career

 Under contract to MGM, Russell debuted in Evelyn Prentice (1934).
 Although the role was small, she received good notices, with one critic saying that she was "convincing as the woman scorned".
 She starred in many comedies such as Forsaking All Others (1934) and Four's a Crowd (1938), as well as dramas, including Craig's Wife (1936) (the second of three film adaptations of the play of the same name; Joan Crawford starred in the third) and The Citadel (1938).
 Russell was acclaimed when she co-starred with Robert Young in the MGM drama West Point of the Air (1935).
 One critic wrote: "Rosalind Russell as the 'other woman' in the story gives an intelligent and deft handling to her scenes with Young."
 She quickly rose to fame, and by 1935, was seen as a replacement for actress Myrna Loy, as she took many roles for which Loy was initially set.

-In her first years in Hollywood, Russell was characterized, both in her personal life and film career, as a sophisticated "lady".
+In her first years in Hollywood, Russell was characterized in both her personal life and her film career as a sophisticated "lady".
 This dissatisfied Russell, who said in a 1936 interview:

 Being typed as a lady is the greatest misfortune possible to a motion picture actress.
 It limits your characterizations, confines you to play feminine sops and menaces and the public never highly approves of either.
 An impeccably dressed lady is always viewed with suspicion in real life and when you strut onto the screen with beautiful clothes and charming manners, the most naive of theatergoers senses immediately that you are in a position to do the hero no good.
 I earnestly want to get away from this.
 First, because I want to improve my career and professional life and, secondly because I am tired of being a clothes horse – a sort of hothouse orchid in a stand of wild flowers.

 Russell approached director Frank Lloyd for help changing her image, but instead, Lloyd cast her as a wealthy aristocrat in Under Two Flags (1936).
 She was then cast as catty gossip Sylvia Fowler in the comedy The Women (1939), directed by George Cukor.
 The film was a major hit, boosting Russell's career and establishing her reputation as a comedienne.